osrf/vrx-docker/README.md

 Please follow the [VRX Docker install tutorial](https://github.com/osrf/vrx/wiki/tutorials-installDocker) and the [Nvidia Docker install tutorial](https://github.com/osrf/vrx/wiki/tutorials-installNvidiaDocker) if you are using an Nvidia GPU.

-### Setting up vrx\_gazebo
+### Setting up vorc\_gazebo

-`vrx_gazebo` must be setup on your machine to run these scripts.
-As of July 23, 2019, having vrx from source is required (this is related to Issue#1 of this repository).
+`vorc_gazebo` must be set up on your machine to run these scripts.
+As of July 23, 2019, having vorc from source is required (this is related to Issue#1 of this repository).
-If you have not done so already, please follow the [VRX System Setup Tutorial](https://github.com/osrf/vrx/wiki/tutorials-SystemSetupInstall) sections __Install all prerequisites in your host system__ and __Option 2: Build VRX from source__.
+If you have not done so already, please follow the [VORC Installation on Host](https://github.com/osrf/vorc/wiki/Installation-on-Host) tutorial.
-Make sure it is sourced so that you can run launch files from `vrx_gazebo`.
-Make sure that your file structure is `/home/<username>/vrx_ws`, as this will assure reliable functionality.
+Make sure it is sourced so that you can run launch files from `vorc_gazebo`.
+Make sure that your file structure is `/home/<username>/vorc_ws`, as this will assure reliable functionality.

 ### Installing dependencies